 Claire Connolly Knox, Ph.D.

-Associate Professor amd Emergency Management and Homeland Security Academic Program Coordinator
+Associate Professor and Emergency and Crisis Management Academic Program Coordinator

-Claire Connolly Knox, Ph.D. is an Associate Professor and the Emergency Management and Homeland Security Program Director in UCF's School of Public Administration.
-Her research interests include environmental policy and management, Habermas' critical theory, and environmental vulnerability and disaster response.
-She teaches Disaster Response and Recovery, Environmental Planning, Environmental Policy and Management, and Managing Emergencies and Crises courses.
+Claire Connolly Knox, Ph.D. is an Associate Professor and Director of the Master in Emergency and Crisis Management Program in UCF's School of Public Administration.
+Her research interests include environmental vulnerability and disaster response, environmental policy and planning in coastal zones, and Habermas' critical theory.
+She teaches Disaster Response and Recovery, Environmental Planning and Policy, Environmental Policy and Management, and Managing Emergencies and Crises courses.
 Dr. Knox's interdisciplinary research applies a discursive theory lens to language underlying environmental and emergency management plans and policies.
 This is important because narrative analysis provides alternative explanations for contradictions and anomalies affecting policy change and implementation outcomes.

 In 2018, Dr. Knox was awarded the Excellence in Professional Service from UCF's College of Health and Public Affairs.
 In 2016, she received UCF's Research Incentive Award, Teaching Incentive Award, Scholarship of Teaching and Learning Award.
 Additionally, her research on Louisiana's coastal zone planning after multiple disasters received the William J. Petak Best Paper Award at ASPA's National Conference from the Section on Emergency and Crisis Management.
 In 2015, she received the Florida Emergency Preparedness Association's Gary Arnold for her dedication to improving Florida's emergency management community.